 We have invested heavily in physical security controls, so that we know what records we hold, where they are held and who has access to them.
 By conducting ‘data audits’, we know where our records are and have put in place significant physical controls to protect them.
 These controls are sometimes very visible (e.g. security officers, gates, alarms) and other times less so.

 We have analysed our processes against the backdrop of the GDPR to ensure we are only processing data we have a legal reason to do so.
 This means understanding where data comes from, why we need it and how it is managed, and helps us put in place protective measures to keep this information safe.
 These measures are sometimes technical, and sometimes operational, but our overriding concern is always to ensure data is protected.

 Of course, aql relies heavily on its systems and understands the importance of confidentiality and integrity, in relation to the technical infrastructure we use to support your business.
-This is why we have invested in achieving the quality standard for Information Security, ISO 27001:2013 and Cyber Essentials.
-These two standards are externally assessed, so that we can offer you greater assurances that your data is in safe hands.
+This is why we have invested in achieving the quality standard for Information Security, ISO 27001.
+This standard is externally assessed, so that we can offer you greater assurances that your data is in safe hands.